-Assessment System reference (grades K-1)
+Assessment System reference (grades 2-5)

-Assessment type Description Student experience Teacher resources Pre-Unit Assessment Formative, 3-D performance assessment meant to gauge students' initial understanding and pre- conceptions about core ideas in the unit Full-class teacher-led discussion, supported by visual cues Assessment Guide (available in Digital Resources) End-of-Unit Assessment Summative, 3-D performance assessment to evaluate students' understanding of core ideas in the Progress Build Full-class teacher-led discussion, supported by visual cues Rubric and Possible Responses in Assessment Guide (available in Digital Resources) Critical Juncture Assessments Embedded formative assessments for assessing students' progress along the Progress Build Activities are embedded into existing instructional activities leveraged for assessment opportunities often student-to-student discussions, investigations, or modeling activities Full text of assessment includes "Assess Understanding" section and "Tailor Instruction" suggestions accessible in Instructional Guide by clicking the hummingbird icon All Critical Juncture Assessments are included in Reference: Embedded Formative Assessments (available in the Unit Level resources) Clipboard Assessment Tool includes tailored sets of questions and the specific activities that present an opportunity to ask those questions.
-Also included is space to write notes about students' ideas.
-Augmenting Instruction notes (accessible in Teacher Support tab) provide additional suggestions for supplemental instruction at the class, group, and student level On-the-Fly Assessments Embedded formative assessments for noting students' progress with one or more of the following: science disciplinary core ideas, science and engineering practices, crosscutting concepts, sense-making strategies, and collaborative science work Activities are embedded into existing instructional activities, leveraged for assessment opportunities.
-Artifacts can include full- class or student-to-student discussion, kinesthetic activities, notebook pages, etc. Full text of assessment includes what to "Look for" and "Now What?" instructional suggestions accessible in Instructional Guide by clicking the hummingbird icon All On-the-Fly Assessments are included in Reference: Embedded Formative Assessments (available in the Unit Level resources) Clipboard Assessment Tool includes tailored sets of questions and the specific activities that present an opportunity to ask those questions.
-Also included is space to write notes about students' ideas.
+Assessment type Description Student experience Teacher resources Pre-Unit Assessment Formative, 3-D performance assessment meant to gauge students' initial understanding and pre- conceptions about core ideas in the unit Pre-Unit Writing copymaster (available in Digital Resources) Assessment Guide (available in Digital Resources) End-of-Unit Assessment Summative, 3-D performance assessment to evaluate students' understanding of core ideas in the Progress Build End-of-Unit Writing copymaster, Versions A and B (available in Digital Resources) For select units, End-of-Unit Writing Part 2 (available in Digital Resources or the Investigation Notebook) Rubric and Possible Responses in Assessment Guide (available in Digital Resources) Critical Juncture Assessments Embedded formative assessments for assessing students' progress along the Progress Build Written task in the Investigation Notebook For written explanation and argumentation-based tasks, scaffolded version of assessment provided as a copymaster (available in Digital Resources) Full text of assessment includes "Assess Understanding" section and "Tailor Instruction" suggestions accessible in Instructional Guide by clicking the hummingbird icon All Critical Juncture Assessments are included in Reference: Embedded Formative Assessments (available in the Unit Level resources) Possible Responses accessible in Instructional Guide by clicking the Possible Responses tab For written explanation and argumentation-based tasks, Rubrics and Possible Responses in Assessment Guide (available in Digital Resources) On-the-Fly Assessments Embedded formative assessments for noting students' progress with one or more of the following: science disciplinary core ideas, science and engineering practices, crosscutting concepts, sense-making strategies, and collaborative science work Activities are embedded into existing instructional activities, leveraged for assessment opportunities.
+Artifacts can include discussion, use of a digital tool, notebook pages, etc. Full text of assessment includes what to "Look for" and "Now What?" instructional suggestions accessible in Instructional Guide by clicking the hummingbird icon All On-the-Fly Assessments are included in Reference: Embedded Formative Assessments (available in the Unit Level resources)

-Assessment System reference (grades K-1) cont.
+Assessment System reference (grades 2-5) cont.